Is No Exam Life Insurance For Smokers A Good Idea?

 …smoking that is!
 If you like to keep your money in your pocket then you absolutely need to quit smoking today.

-This is one of those behaviors that impact your rates SUBSTANTIALLY.
+This is one of those behaviours that impact your rates SUBSTANTIALLY.
 If you read my high-risk article you know that most are healthier than they think when it comes to the way underwriters view you as an applicant.

 This is not the case at all when it comes to smoking.